-In order to collect a debt legally, a debt buyer must prove it has the right to collect it.
+Debt buyers must prove they have the right to collect a debt.
 To do this, it must show an unbroken, valid chain of assignment back to the original creditor.
 Most debt buyers cannot do this.

 The same thing has to happen with a debt.
 The evidence of the debt is the smoking gun, and the contract from the original creditor to a debt buyer (and from one debt buyer to the next) proves where the debt came from and where it has been since then.